dillonyu/clip/README.md

 # Clip

-Clip is a clipboard manager tool.
-It is currently unfinished.
+Clip is a clipboard manager tool currently in development.